Opticos/gwsl/help.md

 ### Visit Our Discord Server (Faster Responses)

 Note: Before asking your question, please make sure it has not been answered higher up in message history.
 Also, GitHub has some answers.
+Please look at the logs before asking.
+(Instructions below)

 [![Discord Banner 3](https://discord.com/api/guilds/618185330289541130/widget.png?style=banner3)](https://discord.gg/VkvNgkH)